LoopModels/LoopModels/README.md

 time meson test
 ```
 Recompiling and rerunning tests simply requires rerunning `meson test`.
+The address sanitizer works for me on Fedora, but not Ubuntu (it has linking errors on Ubuntu, not unsanitary addresses ;) ), so you can remove it if it gives you trouble.
+Or find out how to actually get it working on Ubuntu and let me know.

 Benchmarks can be run via `meson test benchmarks`, which isn't that useful as it benchmarks the benchmark scripts. `meson`'s benchmark support seems ideal for macro benchmarks, which this project doesn't currently have.
 Instead, it just has a few micro benchmarks making use of [google benchmark](https://github.com/google/benchmark), which I should probably change to no longer mark as benchmarks w/ respect to `meson`, but as separate targets.